ElderGnomeChild/Portfolio/README.md

 <h2>Babysitter Portal</h2>
 <a href="https://github.com/ElderGnomeChild/ParkCitySitters" target="_blank">Repository</a><br>
 	In my Web Apps class, our group of three developers and two designers worked with a local small business to develop a web app that would suit their needs.
 The idea was to create a system that would allow the owner to post jobs on the website so that babysitters could claim them without further action from the owner.
 We used Django for our back-end, MariaDB for our database, Apache for our web server and Mod WSGI for our middleware.
 The project was hosted on a virtual machine on Westminster's computer science server.
+	<br><br>This project heavily developed my group working and problem solving skills.
+We were a large group of students in different majors working with a client who has a real business with real needs.
+Communication became very important as the project progressed and challenges arose.
+This semester-long project was perhaps the most intense and lasting learning experience I've had at Westminster.
+I don't think I'll ever forget the time I spent with that group on this project.

 <br><h2>Chatroom</h2>
 <a href="https://github.com/ElderGnomeChild/chat-server" target="_blank">Repository</a><br>